The Board of Directors

 Steve joined Tideway in June 2016 from his previous role at Crossrail.
 He has more than 20 years’ experience managing health and safety in the construction industry and is a Chartered Member of IOSH.

-Julie Thornton, Head of Human Resources
+Julie Thornton, Human Resources Director

 Julie joined Tideway in October 2013.
 Her corporate career started over 25 years ago with IBM where she was Head of HR for Global Services in the UK before moving to Citibank Private Bank where she was VP HR EMEA in Geneva and London.
 Since 2003 Julie has focused on major Outsourcing, Organisation Design and Change projects for companies including Serco, Mouchel, D&B, Centrica and Balfour Beatty.